-The acceptable log scaling and grading standard is the Scribner Decimal C log rule.
-For a complete description of standard methods and procedures, refer to the most current edition of the "Eastside Log Scaling Handbook" as published by the Northwest Log Rules Advisory Group.
+The acceptable log scaling and grading standard for all SVAs is the Scribner Decimal C log rule.
+For a complete description of standard methods and procedures, refer to the most current edition of the "Official Log Scaling and Grading Rules" for SVA 1 - 5, and the most current edition of the "Eastside Log Scaling Handbook" for SVA 6, as published by the Northwest Log Rules Advisory Group.